 Pte Richard Griffiths Wilson, "D" Coy.
 6th Bn, Gordon Highlanders.
 Eldest son of Kate Griffiths Wilson, of Hayford House, Stirling, and the late Andrew Wilson, F.I.C.
 Educated at High School, Stirling.
 On 21 March 1918, the Germans launched the Kaiserschlacht offensive, as a last desperate try to break through to Paris.
 The first wave of attacks was made in the St Quentin area, where over 30 miles of territory was taken, but the objective of capturing Amiens was not achieved.
 The second wave of attacks was to the north, along the rivers Lys and Lawe.
 The British were pushed back across both rivers in a 10-mile retreat.
 Fierce fighting was centred around Estaires on the river Lawe on 9-11 April and, on 12 April, Wilson was reported missing west of the Lawe.
 The German offensive’s power diminished and the Allies recovered to mount a counter-offensive which ended in November with Germany’s request for an armistice.
 Memorial plaque in south aisle of Holy Trinity.
 Aged 18 at his death, he is commemorated on

 Lt Charles Frearson Younger, Lothians and Border Horse.
-Son of 1st Viscount Younger of Leckie and Lucy, his wife; husband of Marjory Caroline Younger, of Gartur,
+Third and youngest son of 1st Viscount Younger of Leckie and Lucy, his wife.
+Married Marjory Caroline Murray in 1913 and lived at Gartur,

 Private John McKenzie Booth, 7th Bn, Argyll & Sutherland Highlanders.
 Son of Jenny Booth, husband of Robina Booth, 29 Weir Street, Stirling.
 One child.
 Miner at Manor Powis Colliery.
 Served in Territorials.
 Died of wounds while a POW in France between 20/05/1940 and 30/06/1940, age 30.
 Buried in Franleu Churchyard, France.